MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 ## Create a Docker service connection

 Before pushing container images to a registry, you need to create a service connection in Azure DevOps.
 This service connection stores the credentials required to securely authenticate with the container registry.
-Go to the [Service connections](../../library/service-endpoints.md) page in your Azure DevOps project to create a new service connection and select the **Docker Registry** connection type.
+Go to [Service connections](../../library/service-endpoints.md) in your Azure DevOps project settings to create a new [Docker Registry](../../library/service-endpoints.md#docker-registry-service-connection) service connection.

 # [Docker Hub](#tab/docker)